 Essentially, what happens is that the metal drip edge is installed flush with the fascia instead of having a gap or overhang.

-If this is the reason, you should probably have M3 Roofing come out to check it and fix accordingly.
+If this is the reason, you should probably have Denali Exteriors come out to check it and fix accordingly.

 Perhaps your Winnipeg roofing company didn’t install a drip edge on your roof the last time it was done back in the day.
 However, nowadays installing drip edge is recommended and in some cases necessary.

-If you don’t have drip edge installed on your roof, you can hire M3 Roofing, your Winnipeg roofers, to do it for you.
+If you don’t have drip edge installed on your roof, you can hire Denali Exteriors, your Winnipeg roofers, to do it for you.

 Another reason you might get water leaking behind your gutters is that the gutters themselves are not installed properly or are not securely fastened to the fascia board.
 It’s possible that you have rotten fascia board, and as such the weight of the eavestroughs makes the fasteners hang less tight to the fascia.